prettysheep-coder/lana-bank/apps/admin-panel/cypress/manuals/users.md

 ### Step 6: Verify User Creation

-Confirm that the user is created successfully and magic link is sent.
+A success message will appear confirming that:
+- The user has been created
+- A magic link has been sent

 ![Step 6: Verify Creation](./screenshots/user.cy.ts/6_verify_creation.png)